Cucumber Caprese Salad

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Balsamic glaze—while you can make your own by cooking balsamic vinegar down on the stovetop, many stores sell their own glaze.
+• Balsamic glaze or a balsamic reduction — while you can make your own by cooking balsamic vinegar down on the stovetop, many stores sell their own glaze.
 This is an easy store-bought win!
+I do not recommend using a balsamic vinaigrette because it’s runnier than the glaze.

 Collage showing how to make cucumber caprese salad